ZhouYuxuan97/zk-demo/README.md

 1. You should create separate folders for all exercises.
 2. Submission should be a pdf file.
 3. For all exercises, you should submit the screenshots of what files remain in your folder; the screenshots of the terminal showing what commands are executed and their outputs; the screenshots of your contract executing inputs and results in Remix IDE.
-4.For all exercises, copy your code in `.zok` files and proofs in `proof.json` to the pdf submission.
+4. For all exercises, copy your code in `.zok` files and proofs in `proof.json` to the pdf submission.
-3. For Exercise 3, create two folders called `Alice` and `Bob` individually, follow the instructions and understand the scenario(difference in roles' duties), and submit the screenshots of what files remain in `Alice` and `Bob` folders.
+5. For Exercise 3, create two folders called `Alice` and `Bob` individually, follow the instructions and understand the scenario(difference in roles' duties), and submit the screenshots of what files remain in `Alice` and `Bob` folders.